confluentinc/examples/clients/docs/csharp.rst

 .NET
 ====

-In this tutorial, you will produce messages to and consume messages from an |ak-tm| cluster using the .NET Producer and Consumer.
+In this tutorial, you will run a .NET client application that produces messages to and consumes messages from an |ak-tm| cluster.

+.. include:: includes/client-example-overview.rst

 Prerequisites